What the DAAM: Interpreting Stable Diffusion Using Cross Attention: Our Approach

 \subsection{Diffusion Attentive Attribution Maps}

-Given a large-scale latent diffusion model for text-to-image synthesis, which parts of a generated image does each word influence most?
-Attribution approaches in computer vision are primarily perturbation- and gradient-based~\cite{alvarez2018robustness, selvaraju2017grad}, where saliency maps are either constructed from the first derivative of the output with respect to the input, or from input perturbation to see how the output changes.
-Unfortunately, gradient methods prove intractable from needing a backpropagation pass \textit{for every pixel for all $T$ time steps}, and perturbation created very different imagery in our pilot experiments.
-Instead, we extend analyses from natural language processing, where attention was found to indicate attribution~\cite{clark2019does}.
+Given a large-scale latent diffusion model for text-to-image synthesis, which parts of an image does each word influence most?
+One way to achieve this would be attribution approaches, which are mainly perturbation- and gradient-based~\cite{alvarez2018robustness, selvaraju2017grad}, where saliency maps are constructed either from the first derivative of the output with respect to the input, or from input perturbation to see how the output changes.
+Unfortunately, gradient methods prove intractable due to needing a backpropagation pass \textit{for every pixel for all $T$ time steps}, and even minor perturbations result in significantly different images in our pilot experiments.

+Instead, we use ideas from natural language processing, where word attention was found to indicate lexical attribution~\cite{clark2019does}, as well as the spatial layout of Imagen's images~\cite{hertz2022prompt}.
+In diffusion models, attention mechanisms cross-contextualize text embeddings with coordinate-aware latent representations~\cite{rombach2022high} of the image, outputting scores for each token--image patch pair.
+Attention scores lend themselves readily to interpretation since they are already normalized in $[0, 1]$.
+Thus, for pixelwise attribution, we propose to aggregate these scores over the spatiotemporal dimensions and interpolate them across the image.